ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/swift.md

 ### What software packages are needed?

-Before you install Swift on Ubuntu 24.04, install the following pacakges:
+Before you install Swift on Ubuntu 24.04, install the following packages:

 ```bash
 sudo apt update